 Jobs with TEA:

-The Tennessee Education Association (“TEA”) is seeking qualified applicants for the position of Business Manager (“Manager”).
-The candidate who fills this position will be responsible for managing all financial activities of TEA.
+The Tennessee Education Association (TEA) is seeking qualified applicants for the position of Controller.
+The candidate who fills this position will be responsible for managing all financial and administrative activities of TEA.
 The activities include accounting and financial reporting, audit preparation, regulatory compliance cash management, and payroll and employee benefits.
 This position will also manage all membership records as well as be responsible for the collection of member dues and remittance of payments to national and local affiliates.

-The Manager will need to reside in or near the Nashville area and must have a valid driver’s license and reliable transportation.
-The Manager must also be willing to travel both in and out of state and be available to work evenings and weekends.
+This Controller will need to reside in or near the Nashville area and must have a valid driver’s license and reliable transportation.
+In this managerial leadership position candidates must be willing to travel both in and out of state and be available to work evenings and weekends.

 Excellent analytical skills, attention to detail, organizational skills, punctuality and above average attendance are essential.
 The successful candidate must have a flexible approach for enabling organizational change and an aptitude for problem-solving along with the capacity to successfully engage with members and affiliates.
 The candidate must be committed to the principle of progress through collective action and will use the position to support efforts to strengthen the organization’s membership and policy agenda.